techidaily/site-tiktok-videos/source/_posts/updated-exclusive-list-affordable-mac-video-editing-on-tiktok-for-2024.md

 ![beecut](https://images.wondershare.com/filmora/Mac-articles/beecut.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MHafwnWSEQk?si=rejNVNpJZH2SqNLy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you've no background or skill with using an application, you can leverage it to create a lovely video in about a few moments!
 BeeCut also provides versatile features that are ideally built to render beautiful videos.
 The software offers numerous aspect ratios, like 9:16, 16:9, 1:1, 3:4, and so on, that you can use on TikTok, Facebook, Instagram, and so forth.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4. Vivavideo